FortranVBA/DAP12/README.md

 - `$ ./manage.py loaddata event_data.json` (optional if you want example data)
 13. Run the server with `$ python manage.py runserver`

-When the server is running after step 13 of the procedure, the Soft Desk API can be requested from endpoints starting with the following base URL: http://localhost:8000/.
+When the server is running after step 13 of the procedure, the application can be requested from endpoints starting with the following base URL: http://localhost:8000/.
 Since authentification is made with JWT (Json Web Token), the use of postman is recommanded for the API request.